Ada-Developers-Academy/core-unit-1/while-loops/while-loops.md

 * needing to find a specific element, then leave the iteration
 * needing to leave the loop in case it comes across some invalid or error state

 `continue` is a keyword that will stop executing the current iteration, and resume execution at the next iteration.
-When our code sees `continue` , it doesn't run anymore code in that iteration, but continues to the next loop.
+When our code sees `continue`, it doesn't run anymore code in that iteration but continues to the next iteration of the loop.

 ``` python
 def demonstrate_continue():